fffed/bare-bons-for-project/answers/answers.md

      National Vulnerability Database (NVD) for vulnerabilities in the components
    <br>
-10.**Insufficient logging and monitoring**: Failing to log errors or attacks and poor monitoring practices can introduce a human element to security risks.
+10. **Insufficient logging and monitoring**: Failing to log errors or attacks and poor monitoring practices can introduce a human element to security risks.

    *To prevent*:
    - Make sure that all login failures, access control failures, and server-side input validation failures are logged with context so that you